Frankenstein Meets the Wolf Man

-Frankenstein Meets the Wolf Man is a 1943 American horror film directed by Roy William Neill and starring Lon Chaney Jr. as the Wolf Man and Bela Lugosi as Frankenstein's monster.
-This was the first of a series of later called "monster rallies" combining characters from several film series.
-This film's script written by Curt Siodmak follows The Ghost of Frankenstein and The Wolf Man.
-The film involves Larry Talbot who is brought back to life.
-Seeking a way to return to his death to escape his werewolf curse, he meets with gypsy Maleva (Maria Ouspenskaya) who advises him that the only way to stay dead is to confer with Dr. Frankenstein.
-The doctor is long dead but his equipment is in working condition, leading Talbot to seek the help of scientist Dr. Mannering (Patric Knowles) and Frankenstein descendant Baroness Elsa Frankenstein (Ilona Massey).
-Talbot then attempts to have his life sucked from his body and transferred into Frankenstein's monster (Bela Lugosi).
+Frankenstein Meets the Wolf Man is a 1943 American horror film directed by Roy William Neill and starring Lon Chaney Jr. as Larry Talbot (the Wolf Man) and Bela Lugosi as Frankenstein's monster.
+The script, written by Curt Siodmak, follows The Ghost of Frankenstein (1942) and The Wolf Man (1941), though with a number of retcons.
+Most significantly, Talbot only transforms into werewolf form during a full moon (rather than every night while wolfsbane is in bloom, as in The Wolf Man), which became a standard part of werewolf lore.
+The film involves Larry Talbot, who is resurrected when his tomb is disturbed.
+His search for a way to end his seeming immortality leads to his befriending Frankenstein's monster.

-Developed under the title Wolf Man Meets Frankenstein, the film was originally developed with Lon Chaney Jr. to portray both Frankenstein's Monster and the Wolf Man, an idea that was halted before production began because of the physical toll it would take on the actor.
-The script was filmed with the monster originally having lines of dialogue which were later removed after a studio pre-screening for the film which led to the production staff laughing at Bela Lugosi's delivery of the lines.
-This led to Lugosi's dialogue being removed from the final film.
+Developed under the title Wolf Man Meets Frankenstein, the film was to have Chaney portray both Frankenstein's monster and the Wolf Man, an idea that was halted before production began because of the physical toll it would take on the actor.
+The script was filmed with the monster having lines of dialogue, which were removed after the production staff laughed at Bela Lugosi's delivery of the lines during a studio pre-screening.
 The film was released to what the authors of the book Universal Horrors described as "lukewarm reviews".
-The film led to a series of what were later described as "monster rallies" involving having name-brand monsters interact with each other in films.
-Universal would follow this with The House of Frankenstein and House of Dracula.
+The film was the first of a number of films that were later described as "monster rallies", involving having name-brand monsters interact with each other.
+Universal would follow this with House of Frankenstein (1944) and House of Dracula (1945).